dpengineering/azure-maze/info.md

 ## Previously Tested Features/Issues + Lessons learned ##

-Basic implementations of these features can be found via google or in /testing, sample code may be added to this doc in the future.
+Basic implementations of these features can be found via Google, sample code may be added to this doc in the future.

 ### Specific issues/solutions/implementations ###
 - C to Python data transfer